 Gooday everyone,

-Now before we begin, none of these beautiful art pieces would exist without the incredible talent of Sickjoe who is the creative force behind all the artwork in these books.
-Quite literally the heart and soul of this visual world.
-If you appreciate his work as much as I do, I encourage you to visit his gallery and explore more of his stunning creations.
+Before we begin, it’s important to say that none of the beautiful stylized images found in the hard and soft copies of these books would exist without the incredible talent of Sickjoe who is quite literally the heart and soul of this visual world.
+If you appreciate his work as much as I do, I highly encourage you to visit his gallery and explore more of his creations.

-Now, without further ado, let's take a look at the featured image and the commission details below.
+Now, without further ado, let’s take a look at the featured image and learn a bit more about the lore hidden in this chapter.

 Fortessa, the Lesser Engineer, is the first to fall by Icarus’s hand in the opening chapters.
 This encounter takes place shortly after Icarus’s birth into the Overworld, a moment charged with chaos and shifting power.

 Fortessa is an inexperienced tactician who leans heavily on calculation and structure to compensate for her lack of instinct.
 Her attempted assassination of Icarus is swift but fatally misjudged.
-She’s struck down by Icarus’s Sidewinders—deadly, precise tools forged by the older engineer with terrifying ease.
+She’s struck down by Icarus’s Sidewinders, deadly, precise tools forged by the older engineer with terrifying ease.

 Fortessa’s form is spider-like, a grotesque fusion of flesh and precision.
 She possesses eight elongated limbs, each ending in clusters of small, dexterous fingers used to mold, direct, and command her brood, which she shapes in her own eerie image.
 Unlike a spider, however, her vision is poor: her milky white pupils offer little clarity, forcing her to rely on a heightened sense of smell, aided by a long, snout-like nose and a flickering forked tongue.